duke3o5/php-backend/README.md

 ## E-Commerce Website Backend Documentation

 ## Commands To run project
-- npm run dev (should to running continuously)
+- npm run dev ( should be running continuously)
-- php artiisan migrate
+- php artiisan migrate (once to prepare tables)
-- php artisan serve
+- php artisan serve (To run php project )

 ## Purpose
 The purpose of the e-commerce website backend is to serve as the backbone of the entire online shopping platform,